SheilaMarieCain/pythonprojone/README.md

 # pythonprojone
-Sales Inventory - This is my Bootcamp project
+Sales Inventory - This is my Bootcamp individual project